 Sales and Losses: You can view your costs and margins based on sales, returns and losses (including theft, damage, loss and a re-count adjustment down).

-The Vendor Sales report allows you to view which items are sold in a given timeframe, sorted by vendor.
-By selecting a date range and filtering by vendor, you will have an accurate look at how each of your vendors are performing.
+The Vendor Sales report allows you to view which items are sold in a given time frame, sorted by vendor.
+By selecting a date range and filtering by vendor, you will have an accurate look at how each of your vendors is performing.

 With easy-to-view graphs included in the Vendor Sales report, surveying your top vendors by net sales and units sold will be a breeze – meaning more time back for you to focus on other aspects of your business.